Chocolate Granola

 Can I adjust the sweetness of the granola?

-Definitely!
-You can add more or less of the sugar-free sweeteners based on your taste preference.
-Just remember that reducing the sweetener may affect the texture slightly, so keep an eye on it while baking.
+For sure!
+Add more or less sugar-free sweetener based on your taste.
+Just know that reducing the sweetener can affect the texture slightly, so keep an eye on it while baking.

 Other Keto Breakfast Recipes